Jürgen Bartsch: Death

-The forensic psychiatrists considered various therapy concepts: psychotherapy, castration and even psychosurgery.
+The forensic psychiatrists on his case considered various therapy concepts: psychotherapy, castration and even psychosurgery.
 Bartsch initially refused any surgery but finally agreed to voluntary castration on 28 April 1976, in order to avoid lifetime incarceration in a mental hospital.
 This was about ten years after his incarceration, two years after his marriage, and after his depressive condition did not improve.
-The doctors of Eickelborn State Hospital chose a castration methodology that accidentally resulted in Bartsch's death.
+The doctors of Eickelborn State Hospital chose a castration methodology that accidentally killed him.
 An official autopsy and investigation determined that Bartsch had been intoxicated with a halothane overdose (factor 10) due to a mistake during surgery.